gausspy/gausspy/CONTRIBUTING.md

 $ git checkout -b my-feature-branch -t origin/dev
 ```

-#### Formatting code

-We use [.editorconfig][] to configure our editors for proper code formatting.
-If you don't
-use a tool that supports editorconfig be sure to configure your editor to use the settings
-equivalent to our .editorconfig file.

 #### Commit your changes

 Make sure git knows your name and email address: